entigolabs/infralib-lab/quickstart/1/readme.txt

 The "aws/eks" module will provision a Kubernetes cluster with nodegroups.

-The "eks" configuration is are placed in separate file.
+The "eks" configuration is placed in a separate file.
 > $ cat ~/iac/config/infra/eks.yaml